divonlan/genozip/docs/sex-assignment.rst

 **Limitations**
   | • This feature has been tested on human data.
 It may or may not work for other species.
   |
-  | • Rare sexes such as XXY or XYY are not detected.
+  | • Rare sexes such as XXXY or XYY are not detected.
   |
   | • In case of a bound genozip file (i.e. one created with eg ``genozip file1.sam file2.sam file3.sam --output my-bound.sam.genozip``) calculation will be done on the entire file leading non-sensical results.
   |